PerlAlien/Alien-Build-Plugin-Fetch-Cache/README.md

 There are probably lots of corner cases that this plugin doesn't take into account, but it is probably good enough for most Alien usage.

+# ENVIRONMENT

+- ALIEN\_BUILD\_PLUGIN\_FETCH\_CACHE\_PRECACHE

+    If set to a true value, then this plugin will precache all files that match the appropriate pattern in the [alienfile](https://metacpan.org/pod/alienfile).

+    This can be helpful if you are developing a prefer plugin or filter and will be off-line for the development.

+    Be careful, if no pattern is specified you could end up downloading the entire internet!

 # SEE ALSO

 [Alien::Build](https://metacpan.org/pod/Alien::Build), [alienfile](https://metacpan.org/pod/alienfile), [Alien::Base](https://metacpan.org/pod/Alien::Base)